abbynewcomb/SmartVentApp3/README.md

 props: name, temp (both strings, should not include degree sign)

 TimeAndTemp - used on the RoutineDetail screen
-props: time, temp, house variable (in order to get number of zones)
+props: time, temp, site variable (in order to get number of zones)

 Vent                                                    /// not currently used
 props: title